rackspace/maybe-ts/README.md

 to unwrap with a default value to return in place of throwing if `isNone`.

 This is not an "anti-throw" utility like Rust's `Result` type is.
-JavaScript likes to throw `Error` types, but in other languages we call these _exceptions_.
+In JavaScript we like to throw `Error` types, but in other languages we call these _exceptions_.
 **Throwing is still good for _exceptional_ cases. `Maybe` is for "normal" control flows.**

 Here's a nice introduction to the concept: